TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-sync/release-notes/sync-1.4.md

 ### FAQ
 Please visit our [Developer Support]({{< ref "frequently-asked-questions/faq" >}}) page for further information relating to reporting bugs, upgrading Tyk, technical support and how to contribute.

+## Earlier Versions Release Notes
+Release Notes for Tyk Sync v1.4.1 and earlier can we found in [Tyk Sync GitHub](https://github.com/TykTechnologies/tyk-sync/releases)